-Julia Hollander, her brother Tom and father Tony explore the emotional impact of a letter from the BBC which saves their family and spawns a rich legacy of Czech music in the UK.
+Julia Hollander, her brother Tom and father Tony explore the emotional impact of a letter from the BBC which saved their family and spawned a rich legacy of Czech music in the UK.

 Julia Hollander goes in search of KA Wright to discover an unlikely saviour.
 An outsider driven by artistic curiosity and a passionate belief in the international language of music.
 She seeks out and revives the music Kenneth and Hans made together, and Tom reads from his grandfather's letters.

 Janacek's 'In The Mists' is performed by Julia Hollander, KA Wright's 'Nocturne' is played by Peter McMullin, and 'Bohemia' sung by Julia Hollander with accompaniment by Peter McMullin, an expert in KA Wright's music.
 Hans Hollander's letters, translated by Anne Varty, are read by Tom Hollander.

 Producer Dixi Stewart, with assistance from Hannah Dean and Mark Burman.